6 Reasons Not to Choose a Fancy Shape Diamond

 Look, darling, diamonds are super hard.
 But they’re not indestructible.
 Even a little ding in the wrong direction can mean your diamond is done for.
 Now, we’re not trying to scare you, but one of those wrong directions is everywhere you look when you’re looking at a princess cut diamond.
 Its points.
 And the princess cut has more of ‘em than any other shape out there.
 With four very sharp corners (instead of cut or clipped corners like an Asscher or radiant cut has), a princess cut literally screams “danger”.

 Corners or points are the most delicate part of a diamond, in any shape, and for obvious reasons they have a tendency to be the first place a diamond takes a hit or snags on the nearest sweater.
 If you’re shopping for princess cuts, make sure you look at super supportive settings that really cover those points with a solid prong, v-prong, or even a bezel!
 We LOVE a bezel.
-Because when it comes to princesses, it’s all about protection.
+And no doubt, the princess cut diamond ring will look perfect with your beautiful wedding dress, however you set it.
+When it comes to princesses, it’s all about protection.

 Look, if all those reasons haven’t convinced you to steer clear of fancy shaped diamonds, then by all means, check out our diamond search where you can view 360-degree images of more than 10,000 diamonds and don’t forget to zoom out (because size can be deceiving), or book a virtual or offline appointment at our New York salon to view certified lab-grown and natural diamonds in person.